 Wildlife Friendly Gardening

 Lee and Laura are a young couple, interested in the natural world, who moved to the village two years ago.
-They asked their neighbour, Margaret, for gardening advice and she came up with the bright idea of involving two more people which culminated in a talk to the Diggers and Dibblers, Forncett’s garden club.
+They asked their neighbour, Margaret, for gardening advice and she came up with the bright idea of involving two more people which culminated in a talk to the Diggers and Dibblers, Forncett’s garden club (See the November 2022 issue of the Forncett Flyer).
 My transcript below is aimed at beginner gardeners and those regular gardeners who would like some ideas about how to increase biodiversity on their own patch.
 The original talk was illustrated by twenty slides which there isn't room for here.
 However, many of the photos have been used elsewhere on our website if you want to browse around.

 I was asked to give a half hour talk tonight as a representative of Forncett Nature Matters because Laura and Lee want to garden with wildlife in mind.
 Gill was also invited for her artistic and design talents, though in reality she also gardens for wildlife, and I also have a strong interest in garden design and planting.
 So there’s quite a crossover, typical of the current approach to gardening.
 You only have to watch Gardeners World, read gardening magazines, or follow top designers to know there’s a massive change afoot, with an increasing emphasis on biodiversity in our gardens.